 Lastly, oxygen must be present.
 This shouldn’t be an issue if you’re living on planet Earth, but we do recommend fanning out your trays daily to refresh the air.

-How to Germinate Pepper Seeds
+How to Plant Pepper Seeds

 With the main environmental factors in mind, it is time to plant your pepper seeds.
 These supplies allow us to easily control the important factors along the way.